 If you suffer from fibromyalgia, do consider trying Chinese medicine.
 If you don’t find a practitioner nearby, see if there is an acupuncture school near you.
 You can call them and see about tai chi classes and also ask about their student and professional clinics.
 And yes, it can be challenging to find a tui na practitioner unless you are in California or on the East coast.
 But do not despair!
+You are most welcome to contact me and we can have a consultation or, if you are in the Austin area, of course you can book your appointment (here).
 Though I am here in Austin, TX, and you may be far away, if you want to find a tui na practitioner and can’t, either I can help you or the AOBTA, our certifying body, can.
 I had someone in Canada write to me on Facebook and I found a practitioner for her—it took some digging, but I found someone.
 I will do my best for you, too, if you need help to find a referral.
 Fibromyalgia is exhausting and painful.
 Chinese therapies when performed by a licensed acupuncturist and/or a correctly trained and duly certified bodywork therapist can make a difference.

 Try it, you’ll see!